COVID19: E-commerce Nightmares: Surprises Series – Story 3

-In fact they can lead to less security as they force the user to share a lot of data to manage the situation.
+In fact they can lead to less security as they force users to share lots of data to manage situations.
 And this data can be stolen through phishing and other means.

 The best thing is to connect the transaction analysis to behavioural biometrics as we do in Cybertonica.
 This means that we realise that the person has traveled and understand their location.
-We also know that they are holding the device in the same way and using it in a 99% similar way to the last purchase made in (for this case) the airport – job done no further data required.
+We know they are holding the device in the same way and using it in a 99% similar way to the last purchase made in (for this case) the airport.
+Meaning, Job done no further data required.

 He also added:

 This area is a constant headache for banks, merchants and users.
 The prevalence of OTP and local 3DS or other two factor authentication tools is not a solution.
 These are now officially considered not secure and require user intervention that can last long minutes.

 The same problem affects online sales in both e-commerce and travel or other arenas.
 We don’t want frustrated passengers and dropped baskets.

 As an #issuing bank, merchant, payment service provider or #acquirer, it is key to prioritise investment into advanced data science systems.
 These need to operate in #realtime to ensure that your software can differentiate between a potentially fraudulent payment and a legitimate actor.
 This way, you can build customer trust and loyalty.
 And ensure not to disrupt your user’s experience while protecting them against #phishing and other forms of data hijacking.